Forthoney/mooro/README.md

 Contributions outside these areas are, of course, also welcome.

 Bug reports and pull requests are welcome on GitHub at https://github.com/Forthoney/mooro.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Forthoney/mooro/blob/main/CODE_OF_CONDUCT.md).

+## Caveats

+* `Ractor`s are still experimental as of `3.2.2`.
+Subsequently, Mooro should be treated as experimental.

+* Mooro is quite incompatible with older versions of Ruby.
+Anything pre-`Ractor` (i.e. pre 3.0) obviously does not work.
+The builtin HTTP Server requires Ruby 3.2 or later, although this can easily be circumvented if need be.

+* Mooro's interface is not exactly like `gserver`.
+Read more [here](docs/gserver_differences.md).

 ## License